TheoFarhat/TheoFarhat/README.md

 - 🔭 I’m currently working on **ToCoFomi**

 It was an app created during an IBM program called "HackaTruck MakerPlace" in Switch Language.
 However, a professor of my university really liked the app and invited my group to present the project at an technology event as a startup.
-Hence, my group is working to transform "ToCoFomi" into Dart language, so we can build the app both in IOS and Android.
+Hence, my group is working to transform "ToCoFomi" into Dart language with Flutter, so we can build the app both in IOS and Android.

 <h3 align="left">Connect with me:</h3>
 <p align="left">